christophsk/segment-string/README.md

 Alternatively, the user can supply their own (byte-encoded) JSON file of word-frequency pairs, sorted descending by frequency.

-Related is the [WordNinja](https://github.com/keredson/wordninja) package which uses a different form of the Zipf distribution.
+Essentially, this is the unigram Viterbi method outlined by [Peter Novig](http://norvig.com/ngrams/ch14.pdf).

 ## Example
 See `example.py` for usage: